sankhya007/T.R.A.G.I.C/README.md

 **Stage 1 — Map Parser**: Tiles the input image with 50% overlap, runs each patch through the U-Net, Gaussian-blends predictions back, binarizes to `stitched_mask.png` (black = walkable, white = wall).

 **Stage 2 — Zone Editor**: Watershed segmentation splits walkable area into rooms/corridors.
-You click zones to set agent density and place exit markers.
+You click zones to set agent density, place exit markers, and optionally drop a hazard.
 Saves to a JSON config.

 **Stage 3 — Simulation**: Launches one of the four simulation scripts as a subprocess, streams output to the UI, displays the result image and report.